Last Updated on July 31, 2024 by Nicole

 Carbohydrates

 Corn is primarily made up of carbohydrates, which are our body’s main source of energy.
-Sweet corn is a commonly consumed variety that is higher in sugar and lowers in starch.
+Sweet corn is a commonly consumed variety that is higher in sugar and lower in starch.
 The most common varieties of sweet corn are yellow, white, and bi-colored.

 Fiber